geowittejr/checkout-one-time-payments/README.md

 # Accept payments with Stripe Checkout

+(The Checkout product has the ability to use an embedded form for a very good "no code" solution.)

 This sample shows you how to integrate with Stripe [Checkout](https://stripe.com/docs/checkout).

 Building a payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.